-Fifth graders are the leaders of lower school.
+Fifth graders are leaders.
 As writers, they are constantly generating and revising new work.
 As readers, they tackle more complex, longer works of literature and join with friends across town in interscholastic reading games.

 They use their observational powers, deductive reasoning, and knowledge of scientific principles to solve the mystery of the kidnapped tortoise, and apply their coding skills to circuits and servos to begin tackling robotics.